petargyurov/petargyurov.github.io/_pages/books.md

 </small>

 <small>
 Following the advice from _Atomic Habits_, I decided to chain this new habit to an existing one: drinking my morning coffee.
 It has worked tremendously well.
-I've read more books this year than the previous 10 combined.
 It also helps that my work does a montly book club which encourages me to read at least 1 book a month.
 </small>

 <small>